2005 Venezuelan parliamentary election: Electoral process audit

-Just weeks before the elections, an audit was made in presence of the National Electoral Council (CNE), OAS international observers and several political parties.
-During the audit, the opposition started claiming that the electoral machines recorded the sequence of the votes, while fingerprint scanners recorded the information of each voter.
-However, though the fingerprint scanners were altogether not connected to and in different places than the voting machines, and the lines of voters at each of the machine groups were totally unrelated, the opposition put forward the case that it was possible to unscramble the information, stating that cross-matching the data between the two machines could potentially show the voting details of those who voted.
-The reconstruction of this data is considered possible by some characters, allegedly due to the requirement of access to the voting machines and knowledge of the password.
-As an extra measure of reassurance, the CNE agreed to format the data held on the voting machines as soon as these finished transmitting their precinct totals to the CNE.
+Since its announcement, the process was highly criticized by Henry Ramos Allup (secretary general of Democratic Action), Teodoro Petkoff (Movement for Socialism) and Manuel Rosales (A New Era).
+An audit was made in presence of the National Electoral Council (CNE), OAS international observers and several political parties.
+During the audit, the opposition argued that the electoral machines recorded the sequence of the votes, while fingerprint scanners recorded the information of each voter.
+According to Ramos Allup, the fingerprint scanners allowed the electoral agencies to know which was the choice made by the voter, as demonstrated by computer technicians in the last few days before the CNE and international observers.
+He also denounced that the access to the software that registers the votes and the electoral roll was restricted to opponents and observers.
+The fingerprint scanners were altogether not connected to and in different places than the voting machines, and the lines of voters at each of the machine groups were unrelated.
+The opposition put forward the case that it was possible to unscramble the information, stating that cross-matching the data between the two machines could potentially show the voting details of those who voted.
+The reconstruction of the data is possible due to the requirement of access to the voting machines and knowledge of the password.
+The CNE agreed to format the data held on the voting machines as soon as these finished transmitting their precinct totals to the CNE.
 As long as every voting machine also printed its precinct totals, it was easy for all involved parties to check the validity of the data as reported in both instances, the printed precinct totals and the partial results reported in the CNE tallying center.

 Both the Organization of American States (OAS) and the European Union sent delegations to observe the elections.
 On 28 November the National Electoral Council (CNE), in a decision brokered by the OAS, announced that it would not use the controversial machines.
 The CNE stood by its claim that the fingerprint scanners were not usable to identify the votes.
 The same devices had been used on the 2004 recall referendum, and the state governors' elections that same year.